sandialabs/plato/README.md

 source utilities/checkout-branch.sh <branch-name>
 ```
 which will checkout the branch if it exists, and checkout and pull the default branch if it does not exist.

-## CI and merge requests

-CI for Plato is run out of this repository and only runs for merge requests and manual triggers from the web interface.
-For multi-repo merges, each branch must have the same name, which can be done using the `create-branch.sh` script.
-For a merge request, the pipeline will attempt to checkout a branch with the name of the source branch in each repo, falling back on the default branch if it doesn't exist.

-Note that for open merge requests, any push to the Gitlab server will launch a new pipeline.
-If you don't need a pipeline to run, `[ci skip]` can be appended to commit messages and no new pipelines will be launched.
-These pipelines are considered failing, and so merge requests will still require a subsequent passing pipeline.

-## Documentation

-Doxygen documentation for platoengine is built weekly and available here: [http://1540-compsim.cee-gitlab.lan/plato/automated-cee-build/](http://1540-compsim.cee-gitlab.lan/plato/automated-cee-build/).